 Climbing Snake Dike in Yosemite is one of those trips.
 Those who have been to Yosemite National Park will be familiar with this iconic feature in the park.
 Many might have even hiked to the top, a grueling 16 mile round trip that rewards you with one of the best views of Yosemite Valley.

 Sometime last year we became obsessed with the idea of climbing the West Ridge of Pigeon Spire.
 This summer, we made it happen.
 We got ourselves a couple of housesitters (fellow travel bloggers, @nevendingvoyage), kissed the cats goodbye, and stuffed the content of our closet into 4 backpacks, and took off to Montana.

-Yosemite National Park Tenaya Peak looms 2000 ft above Tenaya Lake in Yosemite.
-It had been one of the many peaks we’d wanted to climb this season.
-Finally last weekend, we set out to do just that (we even managed to talk another couple to come along – little did they know what they were …
+Looming 2000 ft above Tenaya Lake in Yosemite, Tenaya Peak has been one of our climbing projects for this season.
+Finally last weekend, we set out to do just that (we even managed to talk another couple to come along – little did they know what they were getting themselves into